 - 6.1.1 Scenario Stages - 6.1.1.1 Scenario Stages represent a civilian self-defense situation that could actually happen.
 Scenario Stages must have a written scenario description reflecting this and will use appropriate props and targets with Unlimited Scoring. - 6.1.2 Standards Stages - 6.1.2.1 Standards Stages are designed to test the shooter's performance of the various fundamentals employed in IDPA shooting.
 Standards stages may use Limited or Unlimited scoring and are not required to have an accompanying scenario built into the stage description.
+Target engagement may be dictated in the written stage briefing as a shooting drill testing a shooting or gun handling skill.
 With the exception of Classifier or Specialty Matches, sanctioned matches are limited to having 2 standard stages per match.